 Icon

 Should you require information and support, we are here.
-Please contact info@braintumourireland.com or call 085 721 9000 (Mon to Thurs for the phone line).
+Please contact us or call 085 721 9000 (Mon to Thurs for the phone line).

-Brain Tumour Ireland also currently runs two online support groups, one for people with brain tumours and the other for their family members and carers.
+Brain Tumour Ireland also currently runs two online support groups, one for people with brain tumours and one for their family members and carers.

-Please see below or get in touch with us if you would like to find out more about any of the groups.
+Please see below about how to register or get in touch with us if you would like to find out more about any of the groups.